theajack/cross-window-message/README.md

 5. Support multiple method calls such as closing subpages
 6. Support monitoring page events
 7. Page survival check to ensure page status synchronization
+8. Support page to carry data and select sessionStorage as the storage source
-8. Typescript development, easy to use, small in size
+9. Typescript development, easy to use, small in size

 ### 1. Installation and use